 We have pioneered the use of document automation in the legal market.
-We discussed with Everton how some of our solutions might assist in areas such as commercial contracts.
+We discussed with the club how some of our solutions might assist in areas such as commercial contracts.

-The in-house legal team at Everton quickly realised that by evolving our technology and tailoring it to the specifics of football transfers they could help the team deliver streamlined talent acquisition.
+Their in-house legal team quickly realised that by evolving our technology and tailoring it to the specifics of football transfers they could help the team deliver streamlined talent acquisition.

 Users open an app and answer questions relevant to a transfer through multiple-choice fields and free text boxes.
-These questions are bespoke and were developed by Everton in close collaboration with us.
+These questions are bespoke and were developed by the club in close collaboration with us.
 At the click of a button, users create:

 These are then refined by the individual lawyer, and a task which used to take hours can be done in minutes.

 Though the principle and the interface might seem simple, there are many variables in such transactions.
-Everton FC and the Pinsent Masons team had to work hard to develop comprehensive suites of documentation to cater for them.
+The Pinsent Masons team had to work hard with the club to develop comprehensive suites of documentation to cater for them.

 The information is then pulled through to the draft document depending on how the user answers the questions.
 The team succeeded in making a complex process simple.

 In just one 30 day transfer window close to a full day of legal time was saved.
-The teams at Pinsent Masons and Everton continue to work closely to develop the system further.
+The teams at Pinsent Masons and the club continue to work closely to develop the system further.